 There were a few instances in the late 80s and early 90s where the Acura brand could be seen in Formula One.
 While Honda enjoyed enormous success as an engine supplier for the McLaren team from 1988 to 1992, Acura was still a relatively new company having just launched in 1986.
-Of the two races that were held in North America at the time, it was at the Canadian Grand Prix where Acura got the exposure.

 Check out the photos and a few video ads connecting Acura with Honda’s Formula one success.